spawnfest/UntitledProject/README.md

 [~] Create a tutorial of basic HTMX used with LFE.

-[x] Provide a simple working LFE web server that serves html.
+☑ Provide a simple working LFE web server that serves html.

-[x] Provide an example of serving htmx from LFE.
+☑ Provide an example of serving htmx from LFE.

-[x] Add github actions for quick test results.
+☑  Add github actions for quick test results.

-[ ] Add github action to create container
+☐ Add github action to create container

-    [ ] Update instructions on how to run container.
+ ☐ Update instructions on how to run container.

 [ ] Create a playground which serves up simple editable html page and a lfe handler.

 Post Spawnfest

-[ ] Provide advanced examples of per user processes linked to a single page (advanced, probably after spawnfest).
+☐ Provide advanced examples of per user processes linked to a single page (advanced, probably after spawnfest).

-[ ] Create "export" of custom sandbox function for use in users project.
+☐ Create "export" of custom sandbox function for use in users project.

-[ ] Implement the "debug" HTMX extension.
+☐ Implement the "debug" HTMX extension.

 ## License [&#x219F;](#table-of-contents)